dimitrismallis/dimitrismallis.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Welcome!
+I am a Postdoctoral Researcher at the [Interdisciplinary Centre for Security, Reliability and Trust (SnT)](https://www.uni.lu/snt) of the **University of Luxembourg**, focusing on 3D Computer Vision and it's applications for Computer-Aided Design (CAD).

-I received my PhD in Computer Vision at the [University of Nottingham (UK)](https://www.nottingham.ac.uk/research/groups/cvl/) under the supervision of [Dr. Yorgos Tzimiropoulos](https://ytzimiro.github.io/).
-I was also a PhD Intern at [Samsung AI Cambridge (SAIC)](https://research.samsung.com/aicenter_cambridge) and later worked as a Senior Machine Learning Engineer for [Taboola](https://www.taboola.com/) and [Deeplab, Athens](https://deeplab.ai/).
-Currently, I am a Posdoctoral Researcher with the [Interdisciplinary Centre for Security, Reliability and Trust (SnT)](https://wwwfr.uni.lu/snt) of the [University of Luxembourg (UL)](https://wwwen.uni.lu/).
+I received my PhD in Computer Vision at the **University of Nottingham** under the supervision of [Dr. Yorgos Tzimiropoulos](https://ytzimiro.github.io/).
+I was also a Research Intern at [Samsung AI Cambridge (SAIC)](https://research.samsung.com/aicenter_cambridge) and later a Senior Machine Learning Engineer for [Taboola](https://www.taboola.com/) and [Deeplab](https://deeplab.ai/).

-My research focuses on learning for vision tasks (Landmark Detection, Human Pose Estimation) under limited supervision (Self-Supervised Learning, Semi-Supervised Learning).
-Moreover, I have also looked into deep learning-based Recommender Systems, and more recently I am focusing on 3D Computer Vision and particularly applications on computer-aided design (CAD).
+### Research

+During my PhD, I concentrated on learning with minimal manual supervision through _self-supervised_ and _semi-supervised learning_, specifically for the tasks of _landmark detection_ and _human pose estimation_.
+Later, I also looked into deep learning based recommender systems and _click through rate_ prediction.
+My current focus in on 3D vision, and its application towards accelerating _parametric computer-aided design (CAD)_.